falue/waldo/docs/docs.md

     ```

 ## Configure buttons
-Button commands are stored in config file, the following config for example defines the first 10 buttons (note the PROJECT_PATH on top):
+Button commands are stored in config file, the following config for example defines the first 10 buttons.
+Note the PROJECT_PATH on top: It gets ignored when the folder 'projects' in root exists - it will take 'projects' as Project path.

 **Hint:** cancel must be button 30, due to special logic in the code,